dansteingart/without_the_hot_air/pages_md/SEwtHA_37.md

 You might think that the coefficient of performance of a condensing boiler, 90%, sounds pretty hard to beat.
 But it can be significantly improved upon, by heat pumps.
 Whereas the condensing boiler takes chemical energy and turns 90% of it into useful heat, the heat pump takes some electrical energy and uses it to *move* heat from one place to another (for example, from outside a building to inside).
 Usually the amount of useful heat delivered is much bigger than the amount of electricity used.
 A coefficient of performance of 3 or 4 is normal.

-<span class="figurenumber">Figure E.13.</span> Ideal heat pump efficiencies.
+<div class='caption'><span class="figurenumber">Figure E.13.</span> Ideal heat pump efficiencies.
 Top left: ideal electrical energy required, according to the limits of thermodynamics, to pump heat *out* of a place at temperature *T*<span class="smallsub"><sub>in</sub></span> when the heat is being pumped to a place at temperature *T*<span class="smallsub"><sub>out</sub></span> = 35 °C. Right: ideal electrical energy required to pump heat *into* a place at temperature *T*<span class="smallsub"><sub>in</sub></span> when the heat is being pumped from a place at temperature *T*<span class="smallsub"><sub>out</sub></span> = 0 °C. Bottom row: the efficiency is conventionally expressed as a “coefficient of performance,” which is the heat pumped per unit electrical energy.
-In practice, I understand that well-installed ground-source heat pumps and the best air-source heat pumps usually have a coefficient of performance of 3 or 4; however, government regulations in Japan have driven the coefficient of performance as high as 6.6.
+In practice, I understand that well-installed ground-source heat pumps and the best air-source heat pumps usually have a coefficient of performance of 3 or 4; however, government regulations in Japan have driven the coefficient of performance as high as 6.6.</div>

 ### Theory of heat pumps